nkdAgility/azure-devops-migration-tools/docs/index.md

 When moving Git repos between Projects and Accounts you are able to maintain full history.
 However you will need to have all of the links to

-- **FixGitCommitLinks** - Allows you to fix the migrated Git commit hooks (and thus external links) to point to the new repository in the target project.
+- **FixGitCommitLinks** - (obsolite) [this is now fixed on the fly if git is migrated first) Allows you to fix the migrated Git commit hooks (and thus external links) to point to the new repository in the target project.
 If the source and target repository names are the same, this will work out of the box.
 If the target repository has a different name, you can specify that name via the "TargetRepository" property.

 ##### Build & Releases

 When you import a build or release defenition into VSTS you need to fill out some of the data to allow that new definition to be saved.
 Things like connections and other require fields usually dont have matching GUIDS and need manual intervention.
 For builds & Releases we recommend that you use the built in Export/Import tools provided in the UI to move then to a new Team Project.

+## Why does this exist
+The main migration tool for TFS has always been the TFS Integration Tools which is sadly no longer supported.
+Indeed it only loosely supported versions of TFS after 2010 and had a lot of bugs.
+It was very difficult to configure and run.
+This tool hopes to solve some of that by providing support for TFS 2015 and Visual Studio Team Services (VSTS).

+It solves:

+ - Supports all currenlty supported version of TFS
+ - Supports Azure DevOps Services
+ - Migrates work items from one instace of TFS or Azure DevOps to another
+ - Bulk edits fields in place for both TFS and Azure Devops Services
+ - Being able to migrate Test Plans an Suits from one Team Project to another
+ - Being able to migrate Teams from one Team Project to another

 ## Contributing